utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 - Byte 3 - field number (0 to 35)
 - Bytes 4-6 (response only) - data (1 field, 3 bytes)

-Write Memory
-^^^^^^^^^^^^

-The satellite writes the specified data to flash memory starting at the specified address and with the specified number of bytes.

-- Bytes 3-6 - 32-bit address
-- Byte 7 - 8-bit count (number of bytes)
-- Bytes 8-(`count`+8-1) (request only) - data (`count` bytes)

 PAY Experiment - Actuate
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The satellite starts the experiment.
 Actuates the motors to pop the blister packs.
-Starts a timer which will go off every 30 minutes, collecting all data in the satellite and storing it in memory.

 - Byte 3 - 0x00 (align plate only) or 0x01 (pop blister packs)